-The government needs to set a standard to ensure workers receive at least a minimum wage after costs, without having to work overtime.
+- The government needs to set a standard to ensure workers receive at least a minimum wage after costs, without having to work overtime.
 Many Filipino platform workers rely on platform work as their primary source of income, if not the sole source of income.
-Therefore, ensuring fair pay for workers is essential.

-• The government must set a policy that protects workers from basic task-specific risks, following basic occupational and health standards for workers in the country.
+Therefore, ensuring fair pay for workers is essential. - The government must set a policy that protects workers from basic task-specific risks, following basic occupational and health standards for workers in the country.
 Mandating the registration and coverage of portable accident and health insurance, in the case of worker's changing platforms, would be an essential step.
 In the absence of these legal protections, platform workers will continue shouldering the responsibility for their social security.

-The two recommendations above are already included in the DOLE Advisory 14, 202168 (the exception being that it does not factor in work-related costs in the threshold of earnings that platforms must guarantee).
+The two recommendations above are already included in the DOLE Advisory 14, 2021 (the exception being that it does not factor in work-related costs in the threshold of earnings that platforms must guarantee).
 The government must institute operational mechanisms to implement this policy so that it can actually be invoked by platform workers and they can be sufficiently protected when they invoke it.

-- The government must set a policy that ensures workers' access to communication mechanisms which allow them to effectively express operational concerns and raise appeals when faced with suspensions or deactivations. - Many platforms prefer to deal with workers individually and refuse to recognise worker collectives, especially in protests and grievances.
-The government must intervene and facilitate mechanisms so that platform workers can meaningfully express their collective voice and ensure that workers do not suffer from termination for this.
+The government must set a policy that ensures workers' access to communication mechanisms which allow them to effectively express operational concerns and raise appeals when faced with suspensions or deactivations.